N5GEH/n5geh.platform/mongo-db/readme.md

-Within the fiware core mongodb is used for storing context data.
-It is a requirement to the context-broker, which itself is the main core.

 # MongoDB as storage for the context data wihtin FIWARE

 **Note:** Within the total setup procedure always start with the mongoDB first.